FrancesCoronel/personal-website-v3/site/content/adventures/2014-03-12-python-bits-1.md

 6. I have it installed already so this image shows up:\
      ![Already
 Installed](//fvcproductions.files.wordpress.com/2014/03/screen-shot-2014-03-04-at-5-19-30-pm.png)
-7. If that doesn't show up, you probably screwed up, or I suck at giving instructions…check Google.
+7. If that doesn't show up, you probably screwed up, or I suck at giving instructions...check Google.
 8. If it does work, we can work with CodeRunner now! :D
 9. So now open up CodeRunner and go to _CodeRunner -&gt; Preferences -&gt; Languages_
 10. Then go ahead and create a new language with the + button
 11. It should look something like this:\
      ![Adding Python
 3.0](//fvcproductions.files.wordpress.com/2014/03/screen-shot-2014-03-04-at-11-47-49-am.png)
-12. Once you've done that, you can choose Python 3 from your scroll bar of languages…and FINALLY — you can freaking use Python 3.0.
+12. Once you've done that, you can choose Python 3 from your scroll bar of languages...and FINALLY — you can freaking use Python 3.0.

 **Problem 2 - Numerical Expressions**

 So with Python, you have the ability to to use the language as a calculator.
 I mean, it's an awesome programming language so you can pretty much use the language to do **whatever the hell you want**.

-So go ahead and open up a tab and check out what happens when you work with different numerical expressions…
+So go ahead and open up a tab and check out what happens when you work with different numerical expressions...

     a) 7 * 3